top of page

 Welcome

-The British Cardiovascular Society National Conference will take place from 2nd-4th June at Manchester Central.
-BICCS President Stephen Page will also hosting a live MDT alongside the BCCA at the event.
+BICCS President Stephen Page also hosted a live MDT alongside the BCCA at the event.

 Save the date for the 2025 BICCS Conference